domRiddle/ASF/Low-memory-setup.md

 # Low-memory setup

-This is exact opposite of **[high-performance setup](https://github.com/JustArchi/ArchiSteamFarm/wiki/High-performance-setup)** and typically you want to follow those tips if you want to decrease ASF's memory usage.
+This is exact opposite of **[high-performance setup](https://github.com/JustArchi/ArchiSteamFarm/wiki/High-performance-setup)** and typically you want to follow those tips if you want to decrease ASF's memory usage, for cost of lowering overall performance.

 ***